John Dos Passos: Early life

 Born in Chicago, Dos Passos was the illegitimate son of John Randolph Dos Passos (1844–1917), a lawyer of half-Madeiran Portuguese descent, and Lucy Addison (Sprigg) Madison of Petersburg, Virginia.
 His father was married at the time and had a son several years older than John.
 As a child, John traveled extensively with his mother, who was sickly and preferred Europe.

 John's father married Lucy after the death of his first wife in 1910, when John was 14, but he refused to formally acknowledge John for another two years.
 John Randolph Dos Passos was an authority on trusts, and a staunch supporter of the powerful industrial conglomerates that his son expressly criticized in his fictional works during the 1920s and 1930s.

 After he returned with his mother to the US, Dos Passos was enrolled in 1907 at the Choate School (now Choate Rosemary Hall), a private college-preparatory school in Wallingford, Connecticut, under the name John Roderigo Madison.
 His parents later arranged for him to travel with a private tutor on a six-month tour of France, England, Italy, Greece, and southwest Asia, to study the masters of classical art, architecture, and literature.

 In 1912, Dos Passos enrolled in Harvard College, where he became friends with classmate e.e. cummings, who said there was a "foreignness" about Dos Passos, and that "no one at Harvard looked less like an American."

 Following his graduation cum laude in 1916, Dos Passos traveled to Spain to study art and architecture.
-In July 1917, with World War I raging in Europe, Dos Passos volunteered for the Sanitary Squad Unit (S.S.U.)
+In July 1917, with World War I raging in Europe (but not in Spain), Dos Passos volunteered for the Sanitary Squad Unit (S.S.U.)
 60 of the Norton-Harjes Ambulance Corps, along with friends Cummings and Robert Hillyer.
 Later, he also worked as a volunteer ambulance driver with the American Red Cross in north-central Italy.

 By the late summer of 1918, Dos Passos had completed a draft of his first novel.
 At the same time, he had to report for duty with the U.S. Army Medical Corps at Camp Crane in Pennsylvania.
 On Armistice Day, he was stationed in Paris, where the U.S. Army Overseas Education Commission allowed him to study anthropology at the Sorbonne.
 Three Soldiers, his novel drawn from those experiences, features a character who has virtually the same military career as the writer and stays in Paris after the war.